wilsonmar/wilsonmar.github.io/_posts/2019-03-01-lightsail.md

 {% include _toc.html %}

-<a href="https://wilsonmar.github.io/lightsail/">This tutorial</a> is about Amazon Lightsail, which charges a <strong>fixed monthly price</strong> for several specific mixes of compute, memory, disk, and data transfer capacities (2, 4, 8 GB).
+<a href="https://wilsonmar.github.io/lightsail/">This tutorial</a> is about Amazon Lightsail, which charges a <strong>fixed monthly price</strong> for a single EC2 server using specific mixes of compute, memory, disk, and data transfer capacities (2, 4, 8 GB).

 Amazon Lightsail was announced in 2018.
 The service competes with offerings by several traditional hosting services for WordPress, such as ???

 Lightsail's competitive difference is <strong>solid-State</strong> storage which are fast and reliable.

+In <a target="_blank" href="https://aws.amazon.com/s/lp/lightsail-vs-ec2/">Lightsail vs EC2</a>, Lightsail is noted to make "server management easier by automatically configuring key resources like networking and security".

 ## Get on AWS